 What You Need

-- Make sure the grates are completely cool: You should never wash cast iron stove grates while they're still hot, as they could crack.
+- Let your grates cool: You should never wash cast iron stove grates while they're still hot, as they could crack.
 Allow the grates to completely cool first, then place them in an empty sink.

-- Pour boiling water over grates: Slowly pour the boiling water over the grates in the sink.
-This initial step helps cut the grease.
+- Add boiling water: Slowly pour the boiling water over the grates in the sink.
+This step will help cut the grease.
 (You might want to clean the grates two at a time so that you can boil water and to give yourself more room in the sink!)

 - Fill the sink with hot water and soap: Fill the sink with very hot water and a squirt of grease-fighting dish soap.
-Let soak for 10-15 minutes.
+Let the grates soak for 10 to 15 minutes.

 - Scrub with Bon Ami: After soaking and if necessary, put a little Bon Ami on a non-scratch nylon scrubber and scour away any baked-on food or leftover grease.
 Let the Bon Ami sit for 5 minutes for particularly tough spots.

-- Rinse and dry: Rinse the grates in warm water and dry thoroughly with a towel.
+- Dry: Dry the grates thoroughly with a towel.